davidjimenez75/dokuwiki-smileys-local/README.md

 ### I want to create my own icon package.

-Just create a new folder with your smileys, lauch the config generator (/lib/images/smileys/local/index,php), click on your folder, select option 1 and click search smileys
+Just create a new folder with your smileys, lauch the config generator in your browser<code>(http://YourDOKUWIKI.URL/lib/images/smileys/local/index.php)</code>, click on your folder, select option 1 and click search smileys

 Copy that inside your <code>conf/smileys.local.conf</code>

-You can add a folder.jpg inside your folder for icon pack preview.
+You can add a folder.jpg inside your folder for easy icon packs preview.

 ### What the #REPEATED text means?